-Deadly cyclone blows into Oman
+Deadly cyclone kills girl of 12 in Oman

 Cyclone Mekunu kills girl of 12 in Oman

-Cyclone Mekunu has hit southern Oman with high winds and rain, killing a 12-year-old girl and leaving three other people injured, officials say.
+Cyclone Mekunu has hit southern Oman killing two people, including a 12-year-old girl, and leaving at least three others injured, officials say.

-The girl died after wind swept her against a wall, police say.
+The girl died after strong winds swept her against a wall, police say.
+Another person was washed away in a car.

-State TV showed large areas of flooding in Dhofar and al-Wusta provinces, with dozens of vehicles submerged.
+State TV showed large areas of flooding in Dhofar and al-Wusta provinces.

-The cyclone intensified in strength on Friday but has now been downgraded and officials said it would weaken further into a tropical storm.
+The cyclone, which killed at least seven people on the Yemeni island of Socotra on Friday, has now weakened and been downgraded to a tropical storm.

+The second death in Oman was recorded after a car drifted into a valley in the southern region of Dhofar following torrential rain, Royal Oman Police tweeted on Saturday.

+Thousands of people living near coastal areas in Dhofar and al-Wusta had been moved to shelters as 170km/h (105mph) winds and torrential rain hammered the region, officials said.

+Residents were told not to take risks by crossing valleys in the region.

-Cyclone Mekunu's landfall to the west of Salalah, Oman's second city, came a day after it lashed the Yemeni island of Socotra, where at least seven people were reported to have been killed.
+Cyclone Mekunu's landfall to the west of Salalah, Oman's second city, came a day after it lashed the Yemeni island of Socotra, where at least seven people were reported to have been killed and several more said to be missing.

-Thousands of residents near coastal areas in Dhofar and al-Wusta had been moved to shelters as 170km/h (105mph) winds and torrential rain hammered the region, officials said.

-About 10,000 people had been evacuated from schools and government buildings, mainly in Salalah, civil defence authorities said.
+While the storm has been downgraded, officials said it was still pummelling the country with heavy rain and high winds.
+Oman's Directorate General of Meteorology said the storm was now heading north-west into Saudi Arabia.

+In parts of southern Oman where the storm has subsided, clean-up operations are under way via security forces and emergency services.

-Authorities have told residents to stay inside and Salalah's airport has been closed until midnight on Saturday local time (20:00 GMT).
+Salalah's airport has been closed until midnight on Saturday, local time (20:00 GMT).

-Yemen's government has declared the island of Socotra a disaster zone.
+Meanwhile, Yemen's government has declared the island of Socotra a disaster zone.

 Fisheries minister Fahad Kafin told AFP news agency the bodies of five Yemenis and two Indians had been recovered.
 Twelve Indians were still missing, he said.